 - Idiopathic chondrolysis of the hip causes pain and limp in adolescence, with progressive loss of articular cartilage space by a presumed inflammatory process.
 Girls are affected more than boys.
 Symptoms of pain and stiffness are commonly unilateral.
 Management includes protective weight-bearing, non-steroidal anti-inflammatory drug (NSAID) therapy, physiotherapy and orthopaedic intervention.

-- Appendicitis and psoas abscess may present as hip pain.
+- Appendicitis and psoas abscess may present as hip pain in children.

 - Pyomyositis is a disease of tropical countries.
 Large muscle groups of the pelvic girdle and lower extremities are the most common sites of infection and deep muscle infections can mimic septic arthritis.
 Children present with fever and guarded hip motion and pain with passive stretch of the involved muscle.